The source of Oscar Wilde’s pun on Ernest/Earnest

-The reason for interest among bibliophiles in 1978 was that Nicholson’s own copy of the book had just come to light in a Cambridge (UK) bookshop—and The Book Collector made some intriguing revelations (above).
+The reason for interest among bibliophiles in 1978 was that Nicholson’s own copy of the book had just come to light in a Cambridge (UK) bookshop—and The Book Collector made some intriguing revelations.

 First, we learn there were thee issues of the only edition of Love in Earnest: the first being rare, and the second being viewable in full here.

-Fortunately for scholars, Nicholson’s own copy was neither.
+Fortunately for scholars, Nicholson’s own copy was neither of these.
 It was an even rarer, and possibly unique, hybrid version of both editions, extensively annotated by Nicholson.
 His manuscript notes include minutiae about the date, place and often the time of day of composition, together with other symbols and emendations.

 For the poem Of Boys’ Names, the existence of this first issue and Nicholson’s copy provides two points of interest for Wildeans: